Blendify/blender-manual/blender_docs/manual/physics/force_fields/introduction.rst

       The falloff results in a cone-shaped force field.
 Additional options are the same as those of *Tube* options.

 Z Direction
-   The falloff can be set to apply only in the direction of the positive Z Axis, negative Z Axis, or both.
+   The falloff can be set to apply only in the direction of the positive Z axis, negative Z axis, or both.
 Power (Power)
    How the power of the force field changes with the distance from the force field.
    If *r* is the distance from the center of the object, the force changes with 1/ *r*\ :sup:`power`.